AlexsLemonade/training-modules/external-workshops/pre-workshop-meetings.md

 ## Instructor onboarding meeting

-We strongly recommend that all external workshop instructors schedule an onboarding meeting after their workshop has been confirmed.
+We strongly recommend that all external workshop instructors schedule an onboarding meeting with the Data Lab after their workshop has been confirmed.
 You will virtually meet with our team and ask any questions about our materials, getting set up, and instructing.
 If applicable, this is also a good time to get familiar with using our RStudio server, while we are there to help!